Koredotcom/web-kore-sdk/README.md

 ```
 ### Examples
-Click [here](/docs/sdkdeveloper) to explore different vairations how SDK can be consumed
+Click [here](/docs/sdkdeveloper) to explore different variations how SDK can be consumed

 ### Other options
 <details>